PassiveLogic/differentiable-swift-examples/Benchmarks/BuildingSimulation/README.md

 simple thermal model of a building was constructed and optimized via gradient descent in several languages and frameworks.

-Differentiable Swift prove to be the best of the available solutions, and that has driven PassiveLogic's investment in the language feature.
+Differentiable Swift proves to be the best of the available solutions, and that has driven PassiveLogic's investment in the language feature.
 This directory contains a representative benchmark for a thermal model of a building implemented in differentiable Swift, [PyTorch](https://pytorch.org), and [TensorFlow](https://www.tensorflow.org).